ibm-cloud-docs/assistant/intent-detection.md

 Test the new intent detection capabilities in the "Try it out" pane.

-If you don't like the results that you get with the new model, you can switch back to using the classic version of the model.
+If you don't like the results that you get with the new model, you can switch back to using the classic version of the model in your dialog skill.
 Alternatively, you can leave it on and make dialog changes to accommodate any differences in your assistant's behavior that you want to address.